alisaraa/alisaraa.github.io/_posts/2019-09-01-normal-forms.md

 This post is for my friend Mitch, who, despite his persistent belief that he annoys me with his questions, has reminded me why it’s important that we stay hungry for theoretical knowledge even as we get caught up in our day-to-day work.

 ## What are normal forms?
 Normal forms are properties one can apply to a database to normalize it.
 Does that not help?
 I felt like it helped but then I re-read it and I realized it was meaningless.
 Okay, Wikipedia said database normalization “is the process of structuring a relational database [. . .] in order to reduce data redundancy and improve data integrity.” ([source](https://en.wikipedia.org/wiki/Database_normalization)).
 This process is a collection of steps you can take.
 These steps are called normal forms.
-They each have a name.
+They go in order.
 This is a significantly better definition.
 Basically, you want the design of your database to allow for easy inserts and updates that don’t cause duplicates and break everything over time, and, to do this, you walk through the normal forms and apply them to your database.

 There are ten normal forms; each time a database adheres to an increasingly normalized form, it is said to “satisfy” that form.
 So, in the process of normalizing your database, you satisfy first normal form (1NF), second normal form (2NF), third normal form (3NF), then Boyce–Codd normal form.
 Yeah, that is where it gets weird.
+The forms are in order in the sense that if a database schema satisfies 3NF, that means it satisifies 2NF and 1NF.
 We are going to focus on only the first three normal forms, as those are by far the most commonly satisfied because, as we will see, the forms get increasingly hard to satisfy and they correct for increasingly rare potential bugs.

 ## Are normal forms still relevant?
 Normal forms hold a special part in my heart; like others who have taken a database class, I lived and died by them for an entire semester.
 I read Kimball’s book.
 I memorized the definition and an example and counterexample for each form.
 I learned then and I still believe now that Kimball’s work on data warehouses, including normalization, revolutionized data warehousing and paved the way for the rise of big data and data science.